-‘Love Blossoms’: Hallmark Movie–Belgium Perfume Maker Needs Secret Ingredient
+‘Love Blossoms’: Hallmark Movie — Belgium Perfume Maker Needs Secret Ingredient

 Violet Chappel, a successful Boston-based chemist, is called to her family’s home in Belgium, where she is expected to help run her dead father’s exotic fragrance company, Chappel Perfumery.
 Knowing about perfumes and fragrances comes natural to Violet since her family’s history is based in mixing best-selling scents.

 Now, she needs to fill an order for SKY, a rich and beloved perfume that was developed by her dad’s company ages ago.
-The problem is not in filling the large order but in finding the secret formula.
+The problem is not in filling the large order, but in finding the secret formula.
 Most of the vials are all gone.
 But Violet still has a few droplets of the scent in a vial on her necklace.

 Searching everywhere, Violet frantically tries to find the secret ingredient that makes SKY the irresistible fragrance that it has become known for.
 She looks in her father’s office and through his old notes, but nothing seems to stand out that will give her a clue about the missing element.